bcgov/MyGovBC-MSP/openshift/elk/README.md

 ```
 then kill the pod.
 You need to go through each pod.
 When killing a pod, make sure to leave enough recovery window from last kill, as mentioned before.

+### Manual Backup
+ELK performs nightly backup.
+Before any risky operations such as deploying an updated ElasticSearch image to prod, it is advised to perform a manual backup beforehand.
+To do so, log into pod *elk-cron*, run command `. /cron/cron-tasks.sh`, and wait for it to finish.

 ### Cluster Recovery
 If Elasticsearch cluster is crashed, data can be restored from the most recently nightly backup.
 But data from last backup till now is lost permanently.
 To restore,